dmortkowitz/track-selecter/README.md

 By David Mortkowitz

 Description
-This website was created to help a student, who might otherwise not already know which educational path they’d like to take, decide which is right for them.
+This website was created with the intent to help a student, who might otherwise not already know which educational path they’d like to take, decide which is right for them.
+Please note: The choices have little to nothing to do with the results, and this should be viewed as a low-level exercise in coding.
+Thank you!

 Setup/Installation Requirements
 1. Clone this repository by using Terminal command: git clone https://github.com/dmortkowitz/track-suggester